rom1mouret/domain_IL/README.md

 3. We train a network to classify the original images of fruit/vegetables using the same classifier but a different CNN.
 4. Result A: we combine the two CNNs and see how the merged network performs on images from either domain.
 5. We freeze the two CNNs and train a classifier to distinguish between new classes of fruits in the original domain.
 6. Result B: we evaluate the classifier on the museum domain.
-The museum network hasn't been trained on these new classes, so were are evaluating the network's zero-shot learning capability.
+The museum network hasn't been trained on these new classes, so what this is evaluating is the network's zero-shot learning capability.

 Take a look at [experiment.py]() for more details.